 - Men’s Lunch Group: Contact John Sample (Meets every other Wednesday at 11:30 am at various locations announced via a group email) An open group of men who want to enjoy each other’s fellowship.

-- Women’s Lunch Bunch: Contact Bonnie Fesmire (Meets the second Wednesday of each month from 11:30 am – 1:00 pm at Uptown Cafe on Miccosukee Rd.)
+- Women’s Lunch Bunch: Contact Bonnie Fesmire (Meets the second Wednesday of each month from 11:30 am – 1:00 pm at various locations.)
 An open and supportive group of women who share similar values, with the goal of getting to know each other better.

 - Singing Meditation: Join us weekly via Zoom for a synergistic interfaith spiritual practice of many forms of singing, chanting, and group observation of silence.The goal is to help each participant reach a place within themselves where they can connect with the Divine, their Inner Core, the Spirit of Life; wherever they find Peace.
 Led by Angel de Armendi, Music Director.Singing Meditation will is on an alternating Tuesday/Thursday rotation schedule from 9:30 AM – 10:30 AM.
 If interested in joining or for more information, contact Music Director Angel de Armendi at email@example.com

 - Allies for Racial Equity (ARE@UUCT) began meeting bi-weekly in early September 2020, patterning ourselves after the UUA organization, Allies for Racial Equity.
+We meet the 2nd and 4th Mondays of the month from 6:30-8:00 pm.
 We share leadership and make decisions by consensus.
 We ground ourselves in our UU Principles and make relationship building a priority.
 We are UUCT members with white privilege working to: Understand our own whiteness and privilege and help others in our church community to do so Unlearn and re-evaluate white supremacy in ourselves and our church community Challenge white supremacy wherever we encounter it.
 For more information, contact Linda Wright

 - Indwellers Group @ UUCT: Adults 25-49 are invited to join Indwellers, a new cohort group for socialization, community connection and spiritual exploration.
 You can look forward to a bimonthly Zoom discussion on the 2nd and 4th Tuesdays of each month, social events, and community care.
 For more information, visit https://band.us/@indwellers or contact Natalie Binder.